 In addition to the sixth grade science course, the students meet twice weekly for environmental studies.
 The students study the structure of ecosystems, animal needs and roles in ecosystems, and human impact on the environment and the Chesapeake Bay.
 Part of the year is devoted to preparing for the seventh grade trip to Wallops Island in the fall.
 A variety of teaching methods are implemented with an emphasis on helping students develop a life-long interest in being active caretakers of our planet.

 Social Studies: Ancient World History

-The sixth grade curriculum is broken down into six sections:
+The sixth-grade curriculum is broken down into the following units:

-Early Middle Eastern and North African Civilizations covers Ancient Mesopotamia (the origins of a society, geography of the Persian Gulf region, and rulers of the Fertile Crescent) and Ancient Egypt (the region of the Nile River, pharaohs, pyramids, and Egyptian daily life).
+- Ancient Mesopotamia including the origins of a society, geography of the Persian Gulf region, and rulers of the Fertile Crescent.

 Upper School students participate in a variety of programs designed to engage and enhance their involvement in global education.
 During our annual multicultural immersion week, fifth through eighth graders will have the opportunity to represent a variety of countries.